 One person in charge reads all the names off, and everyone tries to guess who wrote what.
 The person whose name is found out then joins the “family” of the person who guessed it.
 As people keep guessing, each family grows until you’re down to two big “families” trying to suss out the remaining names.

 Others prefer to play charades after the meal.
 Some play bingo.
 You can choose the game.
 The point is that when the kids have fun, they’ll be asking to play it again the next year — no matter where you are.
 Bam.
-You now have a new tradition.
+You now have a new family tradition.

-Your child’s school or your local church might organize events where you cook food to bring to a food pantry, or you may go a soup kitchen to actually serve it.
+Your child’s school or your local church might organize events where you cook food to bring to a food pantry, or you may go to a soup kitchen to actually serve it.
 But if you’re not at home, this may seem harder to do.
 In fact, if you’re anywhere in the US this Thanksgiving, there’s a good chance you can find volunteer opportunities.

 A quick glance online or a conversation with the locals will turn up multiple ways to give back — from putting together food baskets for the needy to joining a 5K race the weekend after Thanksgiving to fundraise for a good cause.